Introduction – What is an Out of School Setting?

 You may wish to sit in on a session, to satisfy yourself that it is a safe environment before determining to send your child to a particular OOSS.

 *Out of School Setting is any institution providing tuition, training, instruction or activities to children aged under 18 in England without their parents’ or carers’ supervision that is not a school, college, 16-19 academy, early years provider (for children under 8) or registered childcare provider; and otherwise regulated under education law.

-The Department for Education (DfE) published in 2020 a voluntary code of safeguarding practice for out-of-school settings – Keeping Children Safe During Community Activities, After School Clubs and Tuition.
-This is a non-statutory code of practice intended to support providers of OOSS.
-It covers advise on what policies and procedures providers should have in place for health and safety, safeguarding and child protection, staff suitability and governance.
+The Department for Education (DfE) published updated guidance and a code of conduct for safeguarding practice for out-of-school settings in April 2022 – Keeping children safe during community activities, after-school clubs and tuition: non-statutory guidance for providers running out-of-school settings.
+It covers advice on what policies and procedures providers should have in place for health and safety, safeguarding and child protection, staff suitability and governance.
 There is also guidance for parents and carers intended to help them in identifying safer settings for their child/children.

 The guidance covers: